Glor1us/gastrointestinal-image-classification-cnn/README.md

 This project compares multiple convolutional neural network architectures and evaluates their performance on endoscopic image classification.

+# Goal:
+Assist automated diagnosis of GI diseases from endoscopic images.

 ---

 # Project Overview